thanos-io/thanos/docs/components/rule.md

 In case of Ruler in HA you need to make sure you have the following labelling setup:

-* Labels that identify the HA group ruler and replica label with different value for each ruler instance, e.g:
-`cluster="eu1", replica="A"` and `cluster=eu1, replica="B"` by using `--label` flag.
+* Labels that identify the HA group ruler and replica label with different value for each ruler instance, e.g: `cluster="eu1", replica="A"` and `cluster=eu1, replica="B"` by using `--label` flag.
 * Labels that need to be dropped just before sending to alermanager in order for alertmanager to deduplicate alerts e.g `--alert.label-drop="replica"`.

 Full relabelling is planned to be done in future and is tracked here: https://github.com/thanos-io/thanos/issues/660

 ## Flags

-[embedmd]:# (flags/rule.txt $)
 ```$
 usage: thanos rule [<flags>]